Francisco Mojica: The discovery of CRISPR

 Mojica was the first researcher to characterize what is now called a CRISPR locus, reported in 1993.
 Part of the sequence was reported previously by Yoshizumi Ishino in 1987.
 Mojica described the complete gene sequence repeats in the archaeal organisms Haloferax and Haloarcula species, and studied their function.
 He continued research on these sequences throughout the 1990s, and in 2000, Mojica recognized that what had been reported as disparate repeat sequences actually shared a common set of features, now known to be the hallmarks of CRISPR sequences.
 He coined the term CRISPR through correspondence with Ruud Jansen of Utrecht University, proposing the acronym of Clustered Regularly Interspaced Short Palindromic Repeats to alleviate the confusion stemming from the numerous acronyms used to describe the sequences in scientific literature.

 CRISPR as a microbial immune system

 In 2003, Mojica wrote the first paper suggesting that CRISPR was an innate microbial immune system.
 The paper was rejected by a series of high-profile journals, including Nature, Proceedings of the National Academy of Sciences, Molecular Microbiology and Nucleic Acids Research, before finally being accepted by Journal of Molecular Evolution in February, 2005.

+Connections and disconnections with Alexander Fleming

+It is pertinent to note that the development of this method has broadly followed a similar course to that of penicillin.
+In 1929, Alexander Fleming pioneered the discovery of its antibiotic capacity and later, in 1935, Howard Florey and Ernst Chain developed its therapeutic application.
+In 1945, the Nobel Prize in Medicine was awarded jointly to the three aforementioned professionals.

+At the mention of the word "penicillin", the general population associates this term with the scientist Fleming, who is recognized as the pioneer in its discovery.
+In relation to the remarkable CRISPR gene-editing method, the opposite situation occurs in the case of Alexander Fleming.
+As far as penicillin is concerned, the acknowledgements are for its pioneer, but for the CRISPR method, few have remembered the pioneer of this method, Francisco Mojica.